-Although in the population there are as many green boxes as red ones, not every 2x2 increment will contain the same number of green and red ones.
+Although in the population there are as many green boxes as red ones, each 2x2 increment may contain different numbers of green and red ones.
 Due to this problem where, in practice, the material may not show visible differences, one of the main tasks of a sampling plan would be to determine the number of increments necessary to obtain sufficiently representative overall results (i.e. to have an equal number of green and red boxes for analysis).